-The Center of the Study for the Korean War is dedicated to preserving the legacy of Korean War Veterans.
+The Center for the Study of the Korean War is dedicated to preserving the documented legacy of Korean War Veterans

 The Korean War

 The Korean War has never ended and is a factor in contemporary American policy.
 It forever changed the way Americans perceive and participate in war.
-The Center for the Study of the Korean War, founded in 1989, is committed to preserving the memories and documents of those who served in the Korean War, and to educating the public for an understanding of the causes and costs of this war.
+The Center for the Study of the Korean War, founded in 1989, is committed to preserving the memories and documents of those who served in this confiict, and to educating the public with an understanding of the causes and costs of this war.